koliseoapi/react-forms/README.md

 ## Validations

-The following validations are supported:
+Before submitting the form, all user input is validated.
+The field validations are configured according to the following input atributes:

 - `[required]`
 - `[pattern]`